hashview/hashview/README.md

 ```

 #### 2) Configure MySQL
 Log into your mysql server and create a dedicated user for hashview.
 Hashview can run as root, but doesnt need to.
 And since we practice what we preach. we should use a lower priv account for this.
-If you're installing hashview on a different server than the system where the mysql db is running on, adjust the account creation
+If you're installing hashview on a different server than the system where the mysql db is running on, adjust the account creation.

 ```
 sudo mysql
 CREATE USER 'hashview'@'localhost' IDENTIFIED BY 'DoNotUseThisPassword123!';